 The American Cancer Society is the largest private funder of cancer research in the United States, with more than $5 billion invested in live-saving research for cancer prevention, detection and treatment.

 Due to the pandemic, diagnoses for six major cancer types dropped by nearly 50% and 43% of current patients missed routine appointments.
-In 2020, more than 600,000 Americans died of cancer.
+In 2022, more than 600,000 Americans died of cancer.
 That’s why we are taking action.

 Increasing equitable access to care and reducing health disparities is an ongoing priority.
 More than 1 Million screenings have been provided in underserved communities, and we will continue to expand screening capacities.

 We are the #1 trusted source for cancer information with over 100 million visits to cancer.org annually.
 We offer a live hotline to provide answers and support 24/7 which receives more than 1.3 million calls annually.
 277 partnerships with California health systems work to increase cancer screenings and HPV vaccination rates.

 As the largest private, not-for-profit funder of innovative cancer research, we have invested more than $5 Billion since 1946 to improve outcomes.

 The Center for Diversity in Cancer Research Training

 Designed to address the lack of diversity in research environments, the center will support underrepresented high school, college, and post-baccalaureate students and include exposure to oncology and cancer research as a career.

 The American Cancer Society has also awarded $48 million in research grants to 20 researchers in Los Angeles County.